-- paged virtual memory is the most common implementation. - page size $\ge 4 \text{ kBytes}$ - generally data can be located anywhere in a page. - some operations expect the data to be located at the start of a memory page. - \rightarrow page aligned memory - \rightarrow increases memory fragmentation - page locked memory is a special type of memory that is not allowed to get swapped
+- · paged virtual memory is the most common implementation. - page size $\geqslant 4$ kBytes - generally data can be located anywhere in a page. - some operations expect the data to be located at the start of a memory page. - → page aligned memory - → increases memory fragmentation - page locked memory is a special type of memory that is not allowed to get swapped